AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 The site information, provided in the Site-Wide Analysis Tool report, includes:

 * Finding
-  * Overview, including a ‘Priority’ for order of implementation fix
+  * Overview, including a 'Priority' for order of implementation fix
   * Finding Description
   * Pre-condition(s), if any
   * Site Impact(s)